TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 CMP rg0, 0  ; generates suggestion 0005 again
 ```

-Be aware that some analyzers do not run until the end of the assembly process and so cannot be re-enabled without inadvertently causing the warning to re-appear.
-This can be overcome by placing the disabling `%ANALYZER` directive at the end of the base file for any analyzers where this behaviour is an issue, or by simply not re-enabling the analyzer.

 ### %MESSAGE - Manually Emit Assembler Warning

 The `%MESSAGE` directive can be used to cause a custom assembler message (i.e. an error, warning, or suggestion) to be given for the line that the directive is used on.
 One operand is required: the severity of the message to raise (either `error`, `warning`, or `suggestion`).
 A second, optional operand can also be given, which must be a quoted string literal to use as the content of the custom message.